OuhscBbmc/redcap-manual-v1/designint/actiontag.md

 The default does not appear on the form you are creating in Online Designer.
 It appears in a record, if you click the *Add/Edit Record* link on the left side of the screen and create a new record (see [Creating Records](../index.qmd/create.md)).

-### `@NONEOFTHEABOVE` {#sec-designint-action-common-default}
+### `@NONEOFTHEABOVE` {#sec-designint-action-common-none}

 Let's say we have a REDCap project that allows people signing up for a conference to indicate their preferences for lunch.
 We create a checkbox multiple-choice item where the respondents can indicate all of the acceptable options for lunch.
 One option is none of the above.